About This Blog

 My photo

 I have loved things Country and Western all of my life.
-I have loved the ranches and farms, the work, the fields, the barns, livestock, and the food.
-I was born and raised in Kentucky where I learned to ride and care for horses.
-Most of my family lived on farms and/or were livestock producers.
-I have raised various livestock and poultry over the years.I have sold livestock feed and minerals in two states.
+I have loved the ranches and farms. the fields, the barns, livestock, and the food.
+I was born and raised in Kentucky where I learned to love and appreciate the beauty, hard work, and value of country living, Most of my family lived on farms and/or were livestock producers.
+I have raised various livestock and poultry over the years.
+I have sold livestock feed and minerals in two states.
 My big hats and boots are only an outward manifestation of the country life I hold dear to my heart.
 With the help of rhyme or short story, in recipes or photos, I make an effort in this blog to put into words my day to day observations of all things rural; the things that I see and hear, from under my hat.
 All poems and short stories, unless noted otherwise, are authored by me.
 I hope you enjoy following along.

 Saturday, April 7, 2012